Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Discussion and Conclusion

 \subsection{Observational implications}

-Our 3D GRMHD simulations of radiatively-inefficient accretion flows may be best applied to the super-Eddington accretion regime: in this regime, the accretion flow is so dense and optically-thick that the radiation does not have the time to escape out of the accretion flow and is instead advected into the BH or ejected as part of the outflow.
+Our 3D GRMHD simulations of radiatively-inefficient accretion flows can be applied to the super-Eddington accretion regime: in this regime, the accretion flow is so dense and optically-thick that the radiation does not have the time to escape out of the accretion flow and is instead advected into the BH or ejected as part of the outflow.
+Although radiatively-inefficient GRMHD simulations are usually interpreted in the context of very sub-Eddington accretion ($\dot M \ll 0.01 \dot{M}_{\rm Edd}$), we can make inferences for super-Eddington accretion by treating radiation-dominated optically-thick highly super-Eddington ($\dot M \gg \dot{M}_{\rm Edd}$) flows as an ideal gas with the polytropic index, $\Gamma=4/3$, that corresponds to radiation-dominated gas.
+In an upcoming work (Lowell et al. 2024), we will show that the spin-down torques in this work are consistent with those in radiation transport simulations of super-Eddington BH flows.

 Figure~\ref{fig:retrograde} shows the time evolution of the BH spin and the associated quantities over cosmological timescales.
-The bottom panels reveal that the spin-down leads to a considerable decrease in the jet efficiency, $P_{\rm jet}(a={1}) / P_{\rm jet}(a=\aeq) > 10^3$.
+The bottom panels reveal that the spin-down leads to a considerable decrease in the jet efficiency, $\eta_{\rm EM}(a={1}) / \eta_{\rm EM}(a=\aeq) \simeq 10^3$.
 This can have significant observational consequences.

 In the context of AGN, this could naturally explain the reported $10^3$ spread in the radio loudness of AGN \citep{2007ApJ_radioloud}.
 Indeed, radio-quiet quasars can have low spin, whereas radio-loud quasars can have high spin, as expected in the spin paradigm (Sec.~\ref{sec:intro}).
 The typical challenge facing this paradigm is that in order to explain such a large spread requires radio-quiet AGN to have very small spin, much lower than expected in the chaotic accretion model \citep{Volonteri_2007,2010ApJ...711...50T}.
 If AGN undergo spectral state transitions similar to microquasars, their central BHs would undergo periods of spin-down during the jetted MAD stages and spin-up during the jet-less stages.
 Thus, the radio-quiet AGN can form as the direct consequence of BH spin-down due to MADs.
+We note that other possibilities, such as the changes in the strength of the magnetic flux on the BH (relative to the MAD flux), changes in the ambient medium, or the presence of selection effects could contribute to the radio-loud/quiet dichotomy.